nodiscc/xsrv/roles/backup/README.md

      sudo_nopasswd_commands: ['/usr/bin/rsync']
 ```

-**Removing old backups:** if a backup job is added at some point, than later removed (for example, removed backup jobs for a decomissionned server), the corresponding files **will be kept** in later backup generations.
+**Removing old backups:** if a backup job is added at some point, then later removed (for example, removed backup jobs for a decomissionned server), the corresponding files **will be kept** in later backup generations.
 To clean up files produced by removed backup jobs, delete the corresponding directory in `/var/backups/rsnapshot/*/`.

 ## Tags